-It's often considered one of the most expensive Caribbean islands to visit and to live on.
-Yes, there are swanky, upscale restaurants and luxury yachts you can tan on, but the Cayman Islands actually has a lot on offer for the more curious traveler, and you don't even need to bring your wallet.
+It's often considered one of the most expensive Caribbean islands to visit and to live on and yes, there are swanky, upscale restaurants and luxury yachts you can tan on, but the Cayman Islands actually has a lot on offer for the more curious traveler, and you don't even need to bring your wallet.
 Here's a list of some of our favorite things to do without splurging your holiday cash in one go.

 1. Observation Tower, Camana Bay